Research Catalogue Extended Guide

 Finally, the look of your text and media can be controlled through the media list and the style editor.

-Creation and using a template
+Creation and Using a Template

 To create a text-based exposition, go to “my profile” and click create exposition, then select “text-based” for the editor type.
 Additionally, you can select a template, which will mean your new exposition will be pre-filled with the stylesheet and, depending on the template, some placeholder text.